Thanks for using MailChimp.

 27. Subpoena Fees

-If we have to provide information in response to a subpoena related to your account, then we may charge you for our costs.
+If we have to provide information in response to a subpoena, court order, or other legal, governmental, or regulatory inquiry related to your account, then we may charge you for our costs.
 These fees may include attorney and employee time spent retrieving the records, preparing documents, and participating in a deposition.

-We and our Team aren’t responsible for the behavior of any advertisers, linked websites, or other Members.
+We and our Team aren’t responsible for the behavior of any third parties, linked websites, or other Members.

 29. Notice to U.S. Government End Users